Global Value Fund

 Quarterly Investment Outlook

 Deficit spending is widespread, with major economies like the US, Brazil, France, and India leading in deficit-to-GDP ratios.
-Despite the US having the largest budget deficit in the Organisation for Economic Co-operation and Development (OECD), the dollar appreciated in 2024, while currencies in other fiscally constrained nations weakened.
-While the Federal Reserve monitors the possibility of tariff-induced inflation, the European Central Bank and Bank of England are likely to continue cutting interest rates to support their economies.
+Despite the US having the largest deficit in the Organisation for Economic Co-operation and Development (OECD), the dollar appreciated in 2024, while currencies in other fiscally constrained nations weakened.
+While the Federal Reserve monitors tariff-induced inflation, the European Central Bank and Bank of England are likely to continue cutting interest rates to support their economies.

 Within emerging markets, South Korea’s parliament impeached President Yoon Suk Yeol in December after he attempted to impose martial law.
 Korea’s parliament then impeached his replacement, Han Duck-soo, two weeks later, replacing him with finance minister Choi Sang-mok as acting president.
 Despite these near-term political challenges, we believe the country’s Value Up initiative will continue as it is supported by both leading political parties in the country.
 In China, authorities have continued to discuss supporting the country’s economy and markets.
 The communication from the December politburo meeting indicated moderately accommodative monetary policy and emphasized the need to stabilize China’s property market.
 At its Central Economic Work Conference (CEWC), authorities pledged to increase the budget deficit, issue more debt, and loosen monetary policy to support the economy.
 We are modestly overweight Chinese stocks in the Fund, due in part to attractive valuations.